Case Studies

 Solution

-To synchronize the signal from rubidium oscillators (FS725) that will be used in mobile base station and mobile terminals, a high-precision time signal (1 second pulse synchronized to UTC) generated by TB-1 is input to each as a reference signal.
-We have confirmed that the rubidium oscillators can be synchronized with high precision by this method.
+To synchronize the signal from rubidium oscillators (FS725) that will be used in mobile base station and mobile terminals, a high-precision time signal (1 second pulse synchronized to UTC) generated by TB-1 is applied to each rubidium as a reference signal.
+We confirmed that the rubidium oscillators can be synchronized with high precision using this method.

 Even between remote outdoor locations, rubidium oscillators are synchronized to each other with high precision through TB-1.